breatheco-de/traffic-simulation-on-wordpress/README.md

 #### Configure the Network of the Debian Machine (Web Server)

-* Open VirtualBox.
+- [ ] Open VirtualBox.
-* Select your Debian virtual machine and click on "Settings".
+- [ ] Select your Debian virtual machine and click on "Settings".
-* Go to the "Network" section.
-* Ensure that "Adapter 1" is enabled and set to "Bridged Adapter".
+- [ ] Go to the "Network" section and ensure that "Adapter 1" is enabled and set to "Bridged Adapter".
-* En el campo "Nombre", selecciona el adaptador de red física que deseas usar (el que tu host está utilizando para conectarse a la red, como Wi-Fi o Ethernet).
+- [ ] En el campo "Nombre", selecciona el adaptador de red física que deseas usar (el que tu host está utilizando para conectarse a la red, como Wi-Fi o Ethernet).
 Esto suele ser algo como "Intel(R) Ethernet Connection" o "Wi-Fi".
-* Save the changes and close the settings window.
+- [ ] Save the changes and close the settings window.

 #### Configure the Network of the Kali Linux Machine (Attacker)

-* Select your Kali Linux virtual machine and click on "Settings".
+- [ ] Select your Kali Linux virtual machine and click on "Settings".
-* Go to the "Network" section.
-* Ensure that "Adapter 1" is enabled and set to "Bridged Adapter".
+- [ ] Go to the "Network" section and ensure that "Adapter 1" is enabled and set to "Bridged Adapter".
-* In the "Name" field, select the same physical network adapter you selected for the Debian machine.
+- [ ] In the "Name" field, select the same physical network adapter you selected for the Debian machine.
-* Save the changes and close the settings window.
+- [ ] Save the changes and close the settings window.

 ![Configurar maquina virtual](assets/config-virtual-machine.png)